-As it turns out, the theory he has regarding Ann, Marc and the director is dreadfully wrong
+As it turns out, the theory he has regarding Ann, Mark and the director is dreadfully wrong.

 This film provides examples of: